qafedev/forms-conversion-documentation/enter_query_mode.md

 ## The Oracle Form ##

-The Oracle Form used for this example exists out of the following properties;
+The Oracle Form used for this example has the following properties;

 Form Name: HRFORM1
 Block Names : DEPARTMENTS, EMPLOYEES
 Relation : EMPLOYEES.DEPARTMENT_ID = DEPARTMENTS.DEPARTMENT_ID

-Details for the tables corresponding to the blocks are as followed:
+Details for the tables corresponding to the blocks are as follows:
 ```sql
 CREATE TABLE EMPLOYEES (
 	EMPLOYEE_ID NUMBER(6,0),